 - If you would like someone to collect your Test Report Form on your behalf, they will need to bring their own passport, a copy of your ID you used on the day of the test and a letter of authorisation from you.
 You can download the authorisation form template here: TRF Authorisation Form

 - Please click here to read about how the IELTS results are calculated.

 - Please click here to read about how the IELTS examiners are tested

 What to do next

-- If there have been any issues that may have affected your performance in your IELTS Test, then you must raise your complaint on the day of the test.
-You must immediately tell an invigilator and request a Test Day Incident Form.
+If there have been any issues that may have affected your performance in your IELTS Test, then you must raise your complaint on the day of the test.
+You must immediately tell an invigilator and request a Complaint Form.
 Please fill the form out and submit it to a Test Day Supervisor on the day of the test.
 We may not be able to accept complaints about the conduct of the test after the results are issued.
-You may wish to read information about the British Council Complaints Policy
+Please see British Council Complaints Policy for more information.

 Call us on: +44 (0)20 8741 1688 (Option 3)

 Lines are open Monday to Thursday: 10:00 - 13:00 UK time